mattermost-community/mattermost-plugin-splunk/README.md

 ## Contributing

-Visit our [Development guide](https://mattermost.gitbook.io/splunk-plugin/development/development) for information about how to contribute to this plugin.
+This plugin contains both a server and web app portion.
+Read our documentation about the [Developer Workflow](https://developers.mattermost.com/extend/plugins/developer-workflow/) and [Developer Setup](https://developers.mattermost.com/extend/plugins/developer-setup/) for more information about developing and extending plugins.

 ## Help wanted